12 Orthogonal Matrices

 • Matrix Form: If \(\bQ = [\bq_1, ..., \bq_n]\), then \(\bQ^T\bQ = \bI\).

-Efficiency in Orthonormal Bases.
-In an orthonormal basis, the coefficients of a vector \(\bv = \sum c_i \bq_i\) are given by standard inner products: \(c_i = \bq_i^T\bv\).
+(Efficiency in Orthonormal Bases) In an orthonormal basis, the coefficients of a vector \(\bv = \sum c_i \bq_i\) are given by standard inner products: \(c_i = \bq_i^T\bv\).
 This allows the solution of a linear system, which generally requires \(O(n^3)\) operations, to be computed using a sequence of inner products in \(O(n^2)\) time.

 WarningExercise

-1. Verify \(\bq_1 = \frac{1}{\sqrt{2}}(1, 1)^T, \bq_2 = \frac{1}{\sqrt{2}}(1, -1)^T\) is an orthonormal basis for \(\fR^2\).
+1. Verify \(\bq_1 = \frac{1}{\sqrt{2}}(1, 1)^T, \bq_2 = \frac{1}{\sqrt{2}}(1, -1)^T\) is an orthonormal basis using the result above.

-2. Express \(\bv = (3, -1)^T\) in this basis.
+2. Express \(\bv = (3, -1)^T\) in this basis using the result above.

 3. Prove that any set of \(n\) mutually orthogonal nonzero vectors is linearly independent.